Illmatic: Musical endowment

 In addition to its lyrical content, many writers have commented on the thematic significance of Illmatics musical endowments.
 Musicologist and pianist Guthrie Ramsay Jr. describes Illmatic as "an artistic emblem" that "anchors itself in the moment while reminding us that powerful musical statements often select past material and knowledge for use in the present and hope for the future."
 Kevin Coval considers the sampling of artists Craig G and Biz Markie in 'Memory Lane' as an attempt to build upon the hip-hop tradition of Queens, most notably the Juice Crew All Stars.
-These samples are intended to serve as tributes to "Nas' lyrical forebearers [sic] and around-the-way influences.
+These samples are intended to serve as tributes to "Nas's lyrical forebearers [sic] and around-the-way influences.
 He is repping his borough's hip hop canon."
-The involvement of older artists, including Nas' father, has also been cited as a formative influence in the making of Illmatic.
+The involvement of older artists, including Nas's father, has also been cited as a formative influence in the making of Illmatic.
 Author Adam Mansbach argues, "It's the presence of all these benevolent elders –his father and the cadre of big brother producers steering the album – that empowers Nas to rest comfortably in his identity as an artist and an inheritor of tradition, and thus find the space to innovate."

 Music writers have characterized the album's contents as a commentary on hip-hop's evolution.
 As Princeton University professor Imani Perry writes, Illmatic "embodies the entire story of hip-hop, bearing all of its features and gifts.
 Nas has the raw lyrics of old schoolers, the expert deejaying and artful lyricism of the 1980s, the slice of hood life, and the mythic ...
 The history of hip-hop up to 1994 is embodied in Illmatic."
 In the song, "Represent", Nas alludes to the Juice Crew's conflict with Boogie Down Productions, which arose as a dispute over the purported origins of hip-hop.
 Princeton University professor Eddie S. Glaude Jr. claims that this "situates Queensbridge and himself within the formative history of hip-hop culture."
 The opening skit, 'The Genesis,' contains an audio sample of the 1983 film, Wild Style, which showcased the work of early hip- hop pioneers such as Grandmaster Flash, Fab Five Freddy, and the Rock Steady Crew.
 After the music of Wild Style is unwittingly rejected by one of his peers, Nas admonishes his friend about the importance of their musical roots.
 Professor Adilifu Nama of California State University Northridge writes, "'[T]he use of Wild Style ... goes beyond a simple tactic to imbue Illmatic with an aura of old-school authenticity.
 The sonic vignette comments on the collective memory of the hip hop community and its real, remembered, and even imagined beginning, as well as the pitfalls of assimilation, the importance of history, and the passing of hip-hop's 'age of innocence'."